wladmis/xext-rexsec/README.rst

         SubSection "altsec"
             # This makes system tray work if you need it
             Option "SharedSelections" "_NET_SYSTEM_TRAY_S0"
-            # A list of client that should be considered trusted when
+            # A list of clients that should be considered trusted when
             started after secured phase.
             Option "TrustedClients" "dmenu:xrandr:xsetroot:/usr/lib64/misc/ssh-askpass"
             # Increase log level